Dale Partridge

-Dale James Partridge (born April 10, 1985) is an American Reformed Christian theologian, pastor and author.
-He currently serves as the lead teaching pastor at King's Way Church in Prescott, Arizona.
+Dale James Partridge (born April 10, 1985) is an American Reformed Christian theologian, pastor and author, who serves as the lead teaching pastor at King's Way Reformed Church in Prescott, Arizona.
 He is also the president of Relearn.org and founder of Reformation Seminary.
+According to Vivian Yee, writing for the New York Times, Partridge has attracted an online following for his "incendiary commentary".
+Partridge calls himself an "aspiring general in the culture war".

 Early life and education

 Partridge grew up in Southern California, where he attended high school and started several businesses in his late teens, including a personal training and massage therapy business.
-In 2018, Partridge enrolled at Western Seminary in Portland, Oregon, where he earned a graduate certificate in Theology.
+In 2018, Partridge enrolled at Western Seminary in Portland, Oregon, where he earned a graduate certificate in theology.

 Career

 In his early days, Partridge pursued a baseball career which ended early due to an arm injury.
 He then switched to entrepreneurship and eventually founded Thresh Hold Rock Climbing Gym in Riverside, California, in 2005.
 In 2011, Partridge founded the e-commerce website Sevenly.org, and in 2018, StartupCamp.com.

-At Sevenly.org, he experimented with social/charitable cause-based business ecosystems, using art and fashion to raise funds and awareness for a new charity each week.
-In 2012, the business model of Sevenly.org was featured by Entrepreneur magazine.

-Partridge has been featured in various business and editorial publications, including the cover of Entrepreneur and Inc magazines, Mashable.com, Forbes, the Los Angeles Times, and People magazine.
-He has also appeared on FOX News, and Today.

 Before entering the ministry, Partridge was a business author.
-He wrote People over Profit published by Thomas Nelson, which became a Wall Street Journal bestseller.
-The premise of this book was presented in his TEDx talk given in 2015.
-Also published by Thomas Nelson were Partridge's Launch Your Dream and Saved from Success.

 He left the business world in 2017 to pursue a career in ministry.

+Bob Smietana, writing for Religion News Service, includes Partridge in his list of "Jim Crow theobros", and suggests that Partridge has "rebranded himself" from a "lifestyle blogger and social justice evangelical entrepreneur" to a "chain-smoking, hardcore Christian nationalist".

 Ministry

-Partridge leads a digital ministry, Relearn.org, that is focused on Christian biblical and theological literacy.
+Partridge leads a digital ministry, Relearn.org, that is focused on biblical Christian and theological literacy.
 In addition, Partridge hosts a weekly podcast, Real Christianity.

-In 2015, on the TV show Good Morning America, Partridge revealed that his views on women's leggings influenced his wife to discard it from her wardrobe.
+In 2023, he became senior pastor at King's Way Reformed Church in Prescott, Arizona.